SIGNIFICANT, PROVEN REDUCTION IN WEEKLY URINARY INCONTINENCE (UI) EPISODES AT WEEK 6:

 -84%

-Study design: Open-label, 3-year extension of 2 double-blind, placebo-controlled, randomized, multicenter clinical studies in patients with urinary incontinence (UI) associated with OAB due to SCI or MS who had an inadequate response to or were intolerant of side effects on anticholinergic therapy.
+Study design: Open-label, 3-year extension of 2 double-blind, placebo-controlled, randomized, multicenter clinical studies in patients with UI associated with OAB due to SCI or MS who had an inadequate response to or were intolerant of side effects on anticholinergic therapy.
 Eligible patients had to have completed the double-blind portion, have 12 or more weeks since their last treatment, and at least 1 urge urinary incontinence (UUI) episode within 3 days.
-Patients were re-treated with BOTOX® 200 Units as needed but no sooner than 12 weeks since their last treatment.
-Primary end point was the mean change from baseline in daily UI episodes at week 6 after each treatment.
-Data are presented in discrete subgroups of patients who received 1, 2, 3, 4, 5, or 6 treatments.4
+Patients were retreated with BOTOX® 200 Units as needed but no sooner than 12 weeks since their last treatment.
+Primary endpoint was the mean change from baseline in daily UI episodes at week 6 after each treatment.
+Data are presented in discrete subgroups of patients who received 1, 2, 3, 4, 5, or 6 treatments.6

 *Treatment 1, n = 195; 2, n = 175; 3, n = 164; 4, n = 141; 5, n = 99; 6, n = 68.